 It depends on your age and personal circumstances.

 - With an interest roll-up mortgage the total amount you owe can grow quickly.
 Eventually this might mean that you owe more than the value of your home, unless your mortgage has a no-negative-equity guarantee (Equity Release Council standard).
 Make sure your mortgage includes such a guarantee.

-- A mortgage with variable interest rates may not be suitable because the interest rate may rise significantly.
+- A mortgage with variable interest rates might not be suitable because the interest rate might rise significantly.
 However, one of the Equity Release Council standards states that if the interest rate is variable there is an upper-limit ‘cap’.

-- It may affect your tax position and entitlement to means-tested benefits.
+- It might affect your tax position and entitlement to means-tested benefits.
 Lenders will expect you to keep your home in good condition within the framework of reasonable maintenance.